-- 57 In addition, the Ombudsman's role as closed meeting investigator is "to ensure as much as possible that municipal meetings are transparent where appropriate and that municipalities comply with the legislation" put in place by the government.
-Under the Ombudsman Act the Ombudsman has the discretionary authority not to investigate any complaint that is found to be frivolous, vexatious or not made in good faith.
+Charging a fee for complaining is entirely inconsistent with the primary intent of the open meeting provisions to foster democratic legitimacy at the local level.15 that municipalities comply with the legislation" put in place by the government.16 Under the Ombudsman Act the Ombudsman has the discretionary authority not to investigate any complaint that is found to be frivolous, vexatious or not made in good faith.
 Although the above allegations were ultimately not founded, the complaints warranted investigation as they raised an important question as to what extent council may discuss the conduct of its members behind closed doors.
-Even investigations that find nothing of concern can be beneficial in that they serve to shed greater light on events and strengthen public confidence in local government. - 58 While my investigation did not find that council for the City of Elliot Lake contravened the Act, I have identified the following best practices and procedural steps to assist the city in improving its meeting practices.
+Even investigations that find nothing of concern can be beneficial in that they serve to shed greater light on events and strengthen public confidence in local government.